-Aims Measurements (how will we evaluate performance) Outcomes To prepare and raise attainment and development for those students in targeted schools and colleges (using a variety of datasets) A workshop programme including preparations for auditions, interviews and portfolios and transition to HE, specialist and curriculum linked masterclasses.
-Invitations to campus tours at Central.
-Summer School provision including Camden Summer University programme and Looked After Children Evaluation will include Increased number of applications and enrolments to HE (it is difficult to measure this outside of our institution since we are not collaboration.
-Free tickets to Central shows and external performances.
-Post-show question and answer sessions with cast and crew.
-Free audition vouchers for students with a household income lower than £25k. activities, annual reporting, tracking conversion rates to HE.
-Through regular institutional monitoring members of HEAT due to its prohibitive cost).
-However, we are currently investigating a joint membership through and peer mentoring Trained student ambassadors delivering talks, supporting Open Days and delivering mentoring sessions.
-A sustained and developing programme with pre and post 3 GuildHE. 'cold spots' to encourage white workshops, Q&A sessions and backstage tours for targeted schools and colleges in the East Midlands. approach towards addressing areas of no change and/or worsening gaps which would likely To regularly communicate with teachers in order to provide accurate advice and guidance.
-Regular meetings and updates, annual teacher event held at Central including curriculum led workshops. involve varying this plan and developing new strategic measures and/or targets.
+Aims Activities Measurements (how will we evaluate performance) Outcomes A workshop programme including preparations for auditions, Evaluation will include Increased number of To prepare and raise attainment and development interviews and portfolios and transition to HE, specialist 4 applications and enrolments for those students in targeted and curriculum linked masterclasses.
+Invitations to campus · to HE (it is difficult to schools and colleges (using a tours at Central.
+Summer School provision including Camden 20), focus groups, vox measure this outside of our variety of datasets) Summer University programme and Looked After Children pops, annual review of institution since we are not To brook down cultural barriors collaboration.
+Free tickets to Central shows and external performances. activities, annual members of HEAT due to its To break down cultural barriers reporting, tracking prohibitive cost).
+However, Post-show question and answer sessions with cast and crew.
+Free audition youchers for students with a household conversion rates to HE. we are currently lincome lower than £25k.
+Through regular investigating a joint To provide positive rele models Trained student ambassadors delivering talks, supporting institutional monitoring membership through · · Open Days and delivering mentoring sessions.
+(APP working group) we GuildHE.
+A sustained and developing programme with pre and post will take a proactive workshops, Q&A sessions and backstage tours for targeted approach towards schools and colleges in the East Midlands. addressing areas of no into the creative and change and/or worsening performing arts gaps which would likely To regularly communicate with Regular meetings and updates, annual teacher event held at involve varying this plan teachers in order to provide Central including curriculum led workshops. and developing new accurate advice and guidance. strategic measures and/or targets.